Pete Coe: A One Man Folk Industry

 In November 2016 Pete and his wife Sue were awarded the EFDSS Gold Badge Award, see HERE for more information.

-My recent albums include: The Man in the Red Van (Backshift 2017), Five Finger Frank (with Alice Jones, Backshift 2014), Tall Tailes (Backshift 2011).
-I’ve also got a few copies of the vinyl LP “Back in the Red” (Red Shift) which was released in 1987.
+My recent albums include: The Man in the Red Van (Backshift 2017), Five Finger Frank (with Alice Jones, Backshift 2014), and Tall Tailes (Backshift 2011).

 Earlier albums I’ve released include: Open The Door And Let Us In (with Chris Coe, Trailer, 1972), Out Of Season Out Of Rhyme (with Chris Coe, Trailer, 1976), Bandoggs (Transatlantic, 1978), Game Of All Fours (with Chris Coe, Highway, 1979), It’s A Mean Old Scene (Backshift, 1985), A Right Song And Dance (Backshift, 1989), Long Company (Backshift, 1997), One More Dance And Then (New Victory Band, Backshift, 2000) In Paper Houses (Backshift 2004) Backbone ( Backshift 2010).